benwiggy/PDFsuite/README.md

 3. Count pages in PDF (countpages.py)

-This again uses Core Graphics objects and methods to count the number of pages in one or more PDF files passed to it.
-It provides a cumulative count for multiple files.
+This uses Core Graphics objects and methods to count the number of pages in one or more PDF files passed to it.
+It provides a cumulative count for multiple file arguments.

 4. Rotate (rotate.py)